 The most enjoyable courses are those in which everyone comes to class well prepared and makes thoughtful contributions to the discussion.
 To enhance the quality of discussion, everyone should read the assigned material before the relevant class meeting.
-To encourage you to do so, students are required to post comments, questions and/or reactions to the reading on our Blackboard web site by 10:00 am on the morning of each class.
+To encourage vou to do so, students are required to post comments, questions and/or reactions to the reading on our Blackboard web site by 12:00 pm on the afternoon of each class.
 You will be graded on your posted comments (each post is worth 5 points).
-To receive the full number of points, a posted comment should be at least a paragraph long and the content should provide evidence that the student has read and thought about the assigned articles.
+To receive the full number of points, a posted comment should be at least a paragraph long and the content should provide evidence that the student has read and thought about all the assigned articles.
 You are reading for knowledge and your post should explore the ideas in the articles you have read.

 Your class attendance will be 3 points per class.
-To receive the full score you need to arrive on time, be an active part of the class (i.e., not surfing the web or texting, not sleeping), and stay until the end of class.
+To receive the full score you need to arrive on time, be an active part of the class (i.e., not surfing the web, texting, or sleeping), and stay until the end of class.
 Students sometimes miss class due to sickness or other reasons.
+You may miss one class for any reason, no questions asked.
 The quality of your posts and contributions to class discussions will be taken into account when assigning your grade for class participation.
-Thus you can make up for a missed class by taking an active part in other class meetings.
+Thus you can make up for any additional missed class by taking an active part in other class meetings.
 On the other hand if you never speak up in class and your posts consistently reflect a superficial reading of the material, your grade for this part of the course will be reduced.

-Total = 120 points: 65 for posts, 45 for attendance and 10 for consistently strong contribution to posts or class meetings
+Total participation points = 120 points: 65 for posts, 45 for attendance and 10 for consistently strong contribution to posts or class meetings